hajimariyam/SportCave/README.md

     * Send PUT request to Parse server to add or remove a sport from the user's favorites based on their click of buttons

 * Detail - Games / Scores
-    * Use the AsyncHttpClient library to make network requests to each sport API and retrieve games and scores for the selected sport
+    * Use the AsyncHttpClient library to make a network request to the API for the selected sport
-    * Parse JSON objects retrieved to display team names and scores
+    * Parse retrieved JSON objects to display team names and scores
-    * Use the Glide library to display media (flags, logos) from source data
+    * Use the Glide library to display retrieved media (flags, logos)

 * Stream - Social
     * Query Parse server to retrieve reactions posted by any user, including 'created at' datetime and profile photos